Crouching Tiger, Hidden Dragon: Plot

-In the Qing dynasty China, Li Mu Bai is a renowned Wudang swordsman, and his friend Yu Shu Lien, a female warrior, heads a private security company.
+In Qing dynasty China, Li Mu Bai is a renowned Wudang swordsman, and his friend Yu Shu Lien, a warrior, heads a private security company.
 Shu Lien and Mu Bai have long had feelings for each other, but because Shu Lien had been engaged to Mu Bai's close friend, Meng Sizhao before his death, Shu Lien and Mu Bai feel bound by loyalty to Meng Sizhao and have not revealed their feelings to each other.
-Mu Bai, choosing to retire, asks Shu Lien to give his fabled 400-year-old sword "Green Destiny" to their benefactor Sir Te in Beijing.
+Mu Bai, choosing to retire from the life of a swordsman, asks Shu Lien to give his fabled 400-year-old jian sword "Green Destiny" to their benefactor Sir Te in Beijing.
 Long ago, Mu Bai's teacher was killed by Jade Fox, a woman who sought to learn Wudang secrets.
 While at Sir Te's place, Shu Lien meets Yu Jiaolong, or Jen, who is the daughter of the rich and powerful Governor Yu and is about to get married.

 One evening, a masked thief sneaks into Sir Te's estate and steals the Green Destiny.
-Sir Te's servant Master Bo and Shu Lien trace the theft to Governor Yu's compound, where Jade Fox had been posing as Jen's governess for many years.
+Shu Lien intercepts the thief and chases them across the grounds and rooftops of Sir Te's compound, but the thief escapes after Shu Lien is distracted by a dart shot at her by an unknown source.
+Shu Lien and Sir Te's servant Master Bo trace the theft to Governor Yu's compound, where Jade Fox had been posing as Jen's governess for many years.
 Soon after, Mu Bai arrives in Beijing and discusses the theft with Shu Lien.
-Master Bo makes the acquaintance of Inspector Tsai, a police investigator from the provinces, and his daughter May, who have come to Beijing in pursuit of Fox.
+Master Bo makes the acquaintance of Inspector Tsai from the local police, and his daughter May, who have come to Beijing in pursuit of Fox.
 Fox challenges the pair and Master Bo to a showdown that night.
 Following a protracted battle, the group is on the verge of defeat when Mu Bai arrives and outmaneuvers Fox.
 She reveals that she killed Mu Bai's teacher because he would sleep with her, but refuse to take a woman as a disciple, and she felt it poetic justice for him to die at a woman's hand.
 Just as Mu Bai is about to kill her, the masked thief reappears and helps Fox.
 Fox kills Tsai before fleeing with the thief (who is revealed to be Jen).
 After seeing Jen fight Mu Bai, Fox realizes Jen had been secretly studying the Wudang manual.
 Fox is illiterate and could only follow the diagrams, whereas Jen's ability to read the manual allowed her to surpass her teacher in martial arts.